kineticstoolkit/kineticstoolkit_doc/src/python_dicts_looping_exercise.md

 }
 ```

-Write a code that creates a new dictionary named `flexion`, that calculates the shoulder flexion angle for each repetition of TargetA, TargetB and TargetC.
-This new dictionary (`flexion`), will have this form:
+Write code that creates a new dictionary named `flexion`, that calculates the shoulder flexion angle for each repetition of TargetA, TargetB and TargetC.
+This new dictionary (`flexion`), will have the following form:

 ```
 {